asiakostrzewa/ShazamDesignSystem/docs/Components.md

 ## Dates

 According to [International Organization for Standardization (ISO)](https://www.iso.org){:target="_blank"}, ISO 8601 standard, dates are expressed numerically as year, month, day and are separated by a hyphen.
 Times are expressed on a 24-hour clock.
+Unless local regulations require otherwise.

 Use the date component from [Apple Design Resources](https://developer.apple.com/design/resources/){:target="_blank"} for Shazam app:

 ![Dates properties](../links/Dates.PNG)

 {: .warning }
-Don’t use slashes in dates: the form 3/5/22 is used in America, which is different from the European one.
+Don’t use slashes in dates: the 3/5/22 format is used in America, which is different from the European one.

 ## Symbols and icons

-Symbols and icons are screen graphics that represents another item.
-Used in Shazam applications must be clear and recognizable.
+Symbols and icons are screen graphics that represent another item.
+When used in Shazam applications, they must be clear and recognizable.

 App navigation symbols and action buttons are built based on the [Apple Design Resources](https://developer.apple.com/design/resources/){:target="_blank"} and [Apple SF Symbols](https://developer.apple.com/sf-symbols/){:target="_blank"}.